Sabathia, homer-happy Yankees top Boston 8-1 for best record | New Country 923

 DRURY’S BACK

-3B/1B Brandon Drury was called up from Triple-A and likely will see action this weekend with Boston starting left-handers the rest of the weekend.
+3B/1B Brandon Drury was called up from Triple-A and likely will see action with Boston starting left-handers the rest of the weekend.
 Acquired from Arizona, he began the season as the starting 3B, but went on the DL in early April with blurred vision and migraines.
-He gives the Yankees a righty-hitting option at 1B.
+He provides a righty-hitting option at 1B.
 The team considered promoting Tyler Austin, but he has back trouble.

 TRAINER’S ROOM